vivianalobo/DLMmortalityJRSS_A/README.md

 ### Prerequisites

-The codes use the dynamic linear mortality model approach implemented in the **BayesMortalityPlus** package developed by us.
+The methodology utilises the dynamic linear mortality model, as implemented in the **BayesMortalityPlus** package, which we have developed.

 ``` r
 require("BayesMortalityPlus")